 The Pump

-The suction lines run to the pump, and the pool pump works much like our hearts.
+Think of the suction lines as the veins and arteries of your pool and the pump like the heart.
 The pump flows the water through the pool system and is vital to how it works.
-It carries the water through the filter, heater, and chlorinator to stay clean, be heated, and get the right mix of chemicals.
+It carries the water through the filter and chlorinator.
+This keeps the water clean, prevents stagnation, and ensures there is a proper mix of chemicals.
+The pump is also responsible for the flow of water through the pool heater.

 There are several types of pumps on the market, and which one you choose is a personal preference; however, you will need to determine the flow rate and head to find the right size pump: